marcosalvalaggio/funktree/README.md

 The **FunkTree** plugin simplifies navigation through objects and key structures in files.
 It's self-contained, avoiding external dependencies or reliance on other plugins.

-Currently, FunkTree works exclusively with **Python** files, enabling users to navigate among classes, methods, and functions within the open file.
+Currently, FunkTree works exclusively with **Python and Lua** files, enabling users to navigate for example among classes, methods, and functions within the open file.

 ![](https://github.com/marcosalvalaggio/funktree/blob/main/demo.gif)